sdowding/resume/README.md

 ### .NET Application Developer, Basic Frame
 ###### May 2004 - Sep 2005, Edmonton AB

 Basic Frame was a local startup that developer online scheduling software and third party ASP.NET Controls.
-Duringmy time there I developed an award winning Custom ASP.NET Control that have been used by many large organizations.
+During my time there I developed an award winning Custom ASP.NET Control that have been used by many large organizations (ask me about this, I have a funny story).

 ### Web Application Developer, Refined Logic
 ###### Sep 2003 - Apr 2004, Prince George BC

-Contributed to the design and development the company’s products.
-Migrated ASP applications to ASP.NET / C#.
-Made architectural decisions regarding product design.
-Developed data-driven web applications as well as design web based user interfaces.
+Developed a web applications for tracking mountain pine beetles in British Columbia.

 ### Web Developer, Floating Rock
 ###### Sep 1999 – Sep 2003, Prince George BC

-Floating Rock was a local web development shop where I designed user interfaces for applications and developed data-driven and e-commerce web solutions.
+Designed user interfaces for applications and developed data-driven and e-commerce web solutions.

 --------------------------------------------------------
-## Education & Learning
+## Education

 ##### Computer Systems Technology Diploma